Dashboards That Actually Get Used

 - Clearly define goals and targets.
 Make it immediately obvious if metrics are on track, smashing expectations, or in the danger zone.

-Here's a biggie: dashboards fail when they're built around what's convenient for data analysts rather than what's natural for users.
+Dashboards often get built around what's convenient for the data team rather than what's natural for users.
 If people can't quickly find the information they actually care about, they're gone in seconds.

 - Stay consistent.
-Using a consistent visual style across your dashboards helps users grasp insights effortlessly, saving them precious brain power.
+Using a consistent visual style across your dashboards helps users grasp insights without having to relearn how to read each new page.
+Consistency builds familiarity and trust.

 A thoughtfully structured dashboard quickly becomes the go-to tool users love and rely on daily.